brain-labs/brainstation/README.md

 Feel free to send your pull requests. :)

 ### LICENSE
 This project extends [GNU GPL v.
-3](http://www.gnu.org/licenses/gpl-3.0.en.html), so be aware of that, regarding copying, modifying and (re)destributing.
+3](http://www.gnu.org/licenses/gpl-3.0.en.html), thus be aware of that, regarding copying, modifying and (re)destributing.